 Also preserved is the two-storey wet market building, which until recently housed a chicken rice restaurant.
-As the last remaining wet market built by the Singapore Improvement Trust (SIT), predecessor of the Housing & Development Board, it also been gazetted for preservation.
+As the last remaining wet market built by the Singapore Improvement Trust (SIT), the predecessor of the Housing & Development Board, it has also been gazetted for preservation.

 When it was still a functioning wet market, live chickens used to be slaughtered on the ground floor.
 The airy, curved roof on the second floor was designed to maximise ventilation.
 Initially, its design drew the ire of some residents for its resemblance to a Chinese coffin.

 The last remaining wet market built by the Singapore Improvement Trust (predecessor to the Housing & Development Board).

 The Queenstown Library, opened in 1970, was the first branch library in Singapore.
 Ever since the old National Library Building at Stamford Road was torn down in 2005, it is now the oldest library in Singapore.